Educator licensure is available. Students planning to teach in senior high schools must major in a subject area.

 Kinesiologists are health care professionals who are experts in body movement.
 They help people get and stay fit and perform at their optimal level.
 This major will help you develop a wide range of skills that prepare you for dynamic roles in fitness, health and sports industries and for graduate study in related fields.
 Career paths include personal training, corporate fitness/wellness, sports performance and conditioning, sports management and older adult fitness.

 Leading and managing people is a key capability in today’s business world.
 In this area of study, students explore the art and science of leading, motivating, and supervising individuals, groups, and organizations.
-You will develop the problem-solving, relationship building, communication, and professional development skills to contribute to a wide variety of positions in multiple industries.
+You will develop problem-solving, relationship building, communication, and professional development skills to contribute to a wide variety of positions in multiple industries.
 Graduates enter careers that call upon their broad-based skills in managing action, information, and people in for-profit and non-profit organizations in a wide range of industries.

 Even the best products don’t sell themselves.
 In marketing, you will learn how to help companies determine customer needs and wants, and then get the right product to the right place at the right time.
 You will study buyer behavior, marketing research and marketing strategy.
 Students also can choose to focus on interactive marketing (studying search engine marketing, social media, website usability, etc.); retail marketing; or enroll in our Professional Sales Program, one of the top-rated programs in the nation preparing students for careers in business-to-business sales.
+This program is offered in DeKalb or at Harper College University Center and upper-division coursework is offered online.

 Mathematics is still the basis for understanding and solving the planet’s economic, scientific, engineering, physics and business problems.
 Mathematicians use computational techniques, algorithms and the latest technology to meet the increasing demand for data analysis and statistical information.

-At NIU, you’ll not only learn the fundamentals, but will also choose electives that prepare you for graduate or professional school or exciting careers in dozens of fields, ranging from business and finance to data mining and market research.
+At NIU, you’ll not only learn the fundamentals but will also choose electives that prepare you for graduate or professional school or exciting careers in dozens of fields, ranging from business and finance to data mining and market research.

 Mechanical engineering is a creative and practical discipline that draws on a number of basic sciences to design and manufacture devices and products that benefit society.
 The curriculum covers the formulation, design, development, modeling, simulation and control of systems and components.
 It incorporates solid mechanics, dynamics and controls, fluid mechanics, heat and mass transfer, manufacturing and the conversion of energy into work.
 The degree is in demand across all industries, ranging from robotics to refrigeration and beyond.
+This program is offered in DeKalb or at Rock Valley College.

 Medical Laboratory Scientists provide scientific analysis of blood, other bodily fluids and tissues in a medical setting.
 Pursuing this degree will help you gain and develop the analytical expertise to interact with physicians, nurses, other health care professionals, patients and their families.
 Graduates are prepared to sit for the ASCP BOC MLS exam, the leading test for medical laboratory professional certification.

 Meteorology involves the study of the atmosphere and its interaction with the earth’s surface, oceans and living things.
-Meteorologists make weather forecasts, and examine issues ranging from the mechanisms that fuel severe storms to how plants, buildings and landscapes affect atmospheric processes.
+Meteorologists make weather forecasts and examine issues ranging from the mechanisms that fuel severe storms to how plants, buildings and landscapes affect atmospheric processes.

 It takes specialized skills to teach middle school students.
 This program provides students with in-depth content knowledge and instructional method preparation in two endorsement areas to teach in grades 5-8.
 Endorsements include English, mathematics, science, social science, bilingual/ESL, foreign language and physical education.